This post contains affiliate links. Thanks for your support!

 - Spurs mathematical conversations– almost at any meal time.
 How many lunch tables vigorously take on set theory- especially when everyone from 10-16 can weigh in on the conversation all of them having been introduced through their Fred books?

 We often hear Fred through out the day.
-Our high school senior recently read from his Trig book as he was reviewing.
-I adore being read to and it’s a great way to stay connected with their math assignments.
+Our oldest would read from his Trig book as he was reviewing.

 When our high schoolers run into problems they have trouble solving, they turn to our slate chalkboard.
 Sometimes working a problem on a large surface helps the thinking process.
 It’s also a great way for us as parents and teachers to help out.
 We have a lot of discussions at the slate!
 After working a problem at the board, Ethan explains to Dan how he got to where he is in the problem.